 Burial in Sarcophagi

 Burial in sarcophagi was common in the Mediterranean basin in the 5th-2nd centuries.
-This burial practice first existed among pagans, and later was also adopted among the Jews, Christians, and Samaritans.
+This burial practice first existed among pagans, and later was adopted among the Jews, Christians, and Samaritans.
 The word ‘sarcophagus’ originates from the Greek meaning “flesh-eater”.
 The sarcophagi have two parts: a rectangular box for placing the deceased and a lid.
 The sarcophagi were buried inside burial structures (mausoleum) or in hewn burial caves.

 The impressive coffin lid, which appears to have been used to bury one of Caesarea’s richest people in Roman times, is one of a variety of unique stone items unearthed in Caesarea in archeological excavations and other ways and displayed at Caesarea Port.
 The items are a living and tangible testimony to the rich past life of Caesarea as a Roman, provincial, vibrant capital city.